Applying for Aid 2019-2020

 All new students will be considered for merit scholarships based on academic promise without regard to financial need.
 Merit scholarship decisions are based on application materials submitted to the Admissions Office.

 Begin completing the required form listed below as soon as possible.
 The success of the financial aid process depends upon the student and parent(s) communicating and working together in a timely manner.

-FAFSA—To be considered for all federal, most state, and Moravian College need-based financial aid, you must complete and transmit the Free Application for Federal Student Aid, which is available online at www.fafsa.gov starting October 1, 2017.
+FAFSA—To be considered for all federal, most state, and any Moravian College need-based financial aid, you must complete and transmit the Free Application for Federal Student Aid, which is available online at www.fafsa.gov starting October 1, 2018.
 Be sure to include Moravian College's Federal School Code (003301) and our complete address (1200 Main Street, Bethlehem, PA 18018) on the FAFSA.

 For maximum aid consideration, submit the FAFSA annually by the recommended priority date of March 1.
 No other financial aid application is required by Moravian College.